guille-mas/docker-environment-demo/readme.md

 Development image only differs with the production version on the way `composer install` its executed.
 The first one includes dev required vendors (only PHPUnit to be more precise), while the production version run `composer install` with production flags and creates a class map to provide autoloading of vendors in O(1) order.

 I choose `befeni/` namespace for tagging docker images.
 You could potentially upload those images to a befeni dockerhub account to ease others the task of trying this solution.

+#### Low hanging fruit enhancements to the designed solution

+In real life I usually choose to adopt well docummented, stable, existing open source solutions, than writing all these by myself, but if I should imagine that this is a real life project that should have been implemented by myself as a hard requirement, then this is a short list of enhancements I would suggest to add to the project roadmap.
+It's all opex related, but all the points are aiming at easing the maintainment of the app.

+- Implement PSR-4 complain autoloading instead of using require_once everywhere
+- Instead of defining the data repository as a singleton, a better solution would be to reuse an existing Dependency injection container and use that as a service provider for that kind of classes.
+- Write database oriented implementations of IDataSourceAdapter interface by designing a DatabaseConfiguration class that could be injected to their constructors
+- I would rewrite automated tests to not depend one on each other